 When an inside bar develops, it signals consolidation that could preview a breakout coming in the near future.
 But to capitalize on this breakout potential, you need to identify whether the breakout is likely to result in price appreciation or depreciation.

-To do this, you’ll want to consider other technical indicators and chart patterns you regularly use in your trade analysis.
+To evaluate this risk/reward ratio, you may want to consider other technical indicators and chart patterns you regularly use in your trade analysis.
 Although some traders are strong advocates of inside bars as a reliable indicator, most traders likely want to use other chart patterns and technical indicators to evaluate potential price movements.
 Using these other indicators can lend more credibility to the indications coming from the inside bar.

 Keep in mind that, while inside bars can represent the calm before the storm, you’ll be able to turn a profit only if you can reliably evaluate these trades to determine what kind of position you should open.